 Modular joints shall be used when total deck joint movements, after joint assembly installation and measured parallel to the centreline of the highway, are greater than 120 mm in one direction.
 With this type of expansion joint, wheels bear directly on the separation beams between the seals.
 Seals and separation beams form a watertight joint at the riding surface.
 Separation beams are supported by steel support bars each having its own support box at both ends.
 One end of the support bar is fixed in a short support box in the end dam, and the other end slides on engineered bearings inside a longer support box.
 Modular joints are classified by the number of longitudinal support bars and how they are connected to the transverse separation beams.
 In a multiple support bar system, each separation beam is supported on an individual support bar.
-The number of support bars therefore equals the number of separation beams and in a large movement joint, the number of support bar system has all the separation beams supported on one large support beam, and the separation beams slide on bearings on the top face of the support beam.
+The number of support bars therefore equals the number of separation beams and in a large movement joint, the number of support bars leads to a joint that is not easily accessed from below for maintenance.
+A single support bar system has all the separation beams supported on one large support beam, and the separation beams slide on bearings on the top face of the support beam.
 A single support bar system is therefore more accessible for maintenance.
 Due to past performance, the Ministry has shifted towards single support bar systems.